asfaw66/simple-sidebar/README.md

 ## Release History

 * **v2.1.4** (2015-07-01) -
   * Add Grunt.
-Simple-Sidebar files are moved to `/dist` and are renamed to *jquery.simple-sidebar.js* and *jquery.simple-sidebar.min.js*.
+Simple-Sidebar files are moved to `dist/` and renamed to *jquery.simple-sidebar.js* and *jquery.simple-sidebar.min.js*.
   * Add `/test` folder to better handle actual browser tests.
   * Add jQuery v1~ as dependency of NPM and Bower.
   * Fix #10, and animations functions.